caiyih/bakaos/README.md

 ## License

-This project(including kernel and crates) is licensed under the MIT license.
+This project (including the kernel and crates) is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

-Some code are derived from other projects, and they are licensed under their own licenses.
-The `lib.rs` file of those crates should contain the license information.
+Some code within this project is derived from other projects and is subject to their respective licenses.
+The `lib.rs` file of each relevant crate includes the corresponding license information.

-For now, the following crates are derived from other projects:
+Currently, the following crates include code derived from other projects:

-- `path`: derived from [.NET standard library](https://github.com/dotnet/runtime) and licensed to .NET Foundation under MIT license.
+- **`path`**: Derived from the [.NET Standard Library](https://github.com/dotnet/runtime), licensed under the MIT License by the .NET Foundation.

-- `TimeSpan` struct from `time`: Partially derived from [.NET standard library](https://github.com/dotnet/runtime) and licensed to .NET Foundation under MIT license.
+- **`TimeSpan` struct in `time`**: Partially derived from the [.NET Standard Library](https://github.com/dotnet/runtime), licensed under the MIT License by the .NET Foundation.

+### Important Statement

+This project/repository (including any derivative projects or repositories, or any part thereof) **cannot** be used in the [`全国大学生计算机系统能力大赛`](https://os.educg.net) or similar contests without prior written authorization from all contributors.
+Authorization from specific contributors is not required if their code is not used or referenced.

+This restriction applies to all commits in this repository, including those made prior to the inclusion of this statement.
+For all other use cases, the terms of the MIT License apply as outlined above.

+This statement always applies to the most recent version of this project.
+See `README.md` in [`caiyi/bakaos`](https://github.com/caiyih/bakaos).

+#### Additional

+For any content explicitly covered by special statements or restrictions in this repository, users are still allowed to use, modify, or redistribute the code **as long as they comply with the terms of the open-source license under which it is provided**.
+These special statements only restrict specific use cases, such as participation in certain contests, but do not limit other lawful uses permitted by the original license.

+##### Unrestricted Components

+The following parts of this repository are not restricted and can be freely used under the terms of their respective licenses:

+- **TftpServer**: Not restricted.
+Refer to the header of the code for more details.
+The Microsoft Public License is applied.
+- **Preliminary test visualizer script (`test_preliminary/visualize_result.py`)**: Not restricted.
+The MIT License is applied.
+- **Kernel unwinder script (`kernel/unwinder.py`)**: Not restricted.
+The MIT License is applied.

 ## Funky!